edmeier/kubernetes-ci-cd/README.md

 ----

-CI / CD on Oracle Managed Kubernetes Cluster - OKE & Wercker
+CI / CD on Oracle Managed Kubernetes Cluster - OKE & Werckerasda
 ============================================================

 This tutorial shows you how to create a production quality Kubernetes cluster